basraven/la1r/documentation/src/content/docs/planning/_index.md

 Feel free to add comments on this through Github!

 # In progress
+1. Traefik auth proxy middleware with Authelia

+# Planned
+1. Deploy a Kafka bus as structured event bus instead of mqtt
 1. Spark 2.x Cluster in k8s
 1. Streaming analyitics pipeline with Spark 2.x and Kafka

-# Planned
-1. Traefik auth proxy middleware with Authelia
+1. An event data dashboard for kafka
 1. Streaming Facial recognition from images and streaming video
 1. Object recognition (garbage bin outside of our house) combined with garbage collection ical (https://inzamelkalender.gad.nl/ical/0402200001574396)
 1. Formal managed bare-metal security camera setup